Suriya-Ravichandran/gococms/docs/architecture/permission-system.md

 ## 16. Upgrade Strategy

 - **System roles are versioned and idempotently re-seeded** on each release migration.
-Tenant customizations live in separate override documents (or `is_system: false` clones) so upgrades never clobber local edits.
+Tenant customizations live in separate override documents (or `builtin: false` clones) so upgrades never clobber local edits.
 - **New core capabilities** added in a release are, by default, granted only to roles that already hold the resource's `.manage` capability; the migration notes list every addition.
 No role silently gains a genuinely new power.
 - **Deprecations** — a removed capability is aliased to its replacement for one minor cycle and flagged `deprecated` in `CapabilityRegistry`; checks against the old string log a warning.
 - **Schema evolution** — `roles` validator changes ship as reversible migrations under `scripts/`; the `version` field on each document supports staged rollout.